 Each of our options has a different objective.
 As an example, the objective for the Balanced option for Accumulate Plus is to achieve an average return, after applicable fees and taxes, of CPI + 2.5% pa over a 5-year period.
-By focussing on meeting the stated objective rather than focussing on relative or peer comparisons, we aim to give members more certainty around the likely returns for each option, which in turn can help in choosing the investment options to suit your needs.
+By focussing on meeting the stated objective rather than focussing on relative or peer comparisons, we aim to give you more certainty around the likely returns for each option, which in turn can help in choosing the investment options to suit your needs.
 Over the last several years, all of our diversified investment options have consistently met or exceeded their stated investment objective.